ddle/qemu_pxa270/arm/readme.txt

 			...
 		}
 		---
+		Note that the ssb struct is part of qmp command implementation, please see https://github.com/qemu/qemu/blob/master/docs/writing-qmp-commands.txt

 	- add LED emulation
 		I again found original spitz emulates two LEDs (green and orange).
 Adding another LED should be done in very similar way.
 In spitz.c :